 RBC Investor Services, located in Toronto, Ontario, is the trustee of the Fund.
 The Trustee also acts as custodian of the assets of the Fund and is responsible for certain aspects of the day-to-day administration of the Fund.
 See "Organization and Management Details of the Fund - The Trustee" and "Organization and Management Details of the Fund - The Custodian".

 Auditor

 The auditor of the Fund is Deloitte LLP, Chartered Professional Accountants, Chartered Accountants, Licensed Public Accountants, Toronto, Ontario.
+See "Organization and Management Details of the Fund - Auditor".

 Registrar and Transfer Agent